craftingcity/The-Known-World/World Notes/Prime Material - Alaturmen/Non-Nation Entities/Blood Clans/Northeastern Hobgoblin Territories.md

 This nation is organized by a single founding [[Blood Hobgoblin Clan Pact|document]] that each member of the hobgoblin clans has signed over the years - or chosen to be destroyed.

 # Clans
-There were five families of hobgoblins that settled in the northeast [[Prime Timeline#The Age of Beginning|when the people came]].
+There were seven large families of hobgoblins that settled in the northeast [[Prime Timeline#The Age of Beginning|when the people came]].

 [[Simonson Clan]] was a band of great warriors.
 Matron led, nothing but family stopped them from achieving their lofty goals.